Sued or hassled by a debt collector?

 Tell us who's collecting, the amount, the type of debt, and whether a lawsuit has been filed.
 Two minutes, no commitment.

-We get it in writing before you pay.
-If you were sued, the goal is the lawsuit dismissed — with prejudice.
+Any settlement is captured in writing before you pay a cent.
+If you were sued, the goal is the case resolved and dismissed.

 What's happening?